jeffreylanters/unity-entity-component-system/README.md

 // Create a component to provide properties to your entity public class ItemComponent : EntityComponent<ItemComponent, ItemSystem> {

-  // EXAMPLE: Use the 'Protected' attribute to mark properties as inaccessable
+  // EXAMPLE: Use the 'EditorProtection' attribute to mark properties as inaccessable
-  //   The property cannot be changed in the editor inspector [Protected] public bool isLegendary;
+  //   The property cannot be changed in the editor inspector [EditorProtection] public bool isLegendary;

   // EXAMPLE: Use the 'Reference' attribute to mark this property as a reference
   //   This makes the editor automatically assign the property based on
   //   the property's name in the transforms children in Editor time.
   //   Casing, spaces and dashes will be ignored while searching.
-  [Reference] public Image itemSprite;
+  [EditorReference] public Image itemSprite;
 }
 ```